LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research computing in atmopsheric sciences
-There notes here are a brief summary of the codes I wrote for my research (atmopsheric chemistry modeling).
+My notes here are mainly based on codes I wrote for my research (atmopsheric chemistry modeling) and some nice notes I obtained online articles.
 But these can also be applied to related fields within and beyond environmental sciences.
 My codes are not necessarily the best for your specific research needs, as I have my own preferences and there are many Python usages that I also do not know.

 0. Basics
 1. Numpy